System Shock 2: 25th Anniversary Remaster

-On a stream during the 20th anniversary of System Shock 2 on August 11, 2019, Nightdive Studios announced an Enhanced Edition of the game was in development.
+On a stream during the 20th anniversary of System Shock 2 on August 11, 2019, Nightdive Studios announced an enhanced edition of the game was in development.
 Nightdive had been able to disassemble the original game's source code, allowing them to improve upon the original.
-They planned to port the game to their KEX engine, the same engine they used for the System Shock: Enhanced Edition and work to make sure that the co-operative play features are better implemented.
+They planned to port the game to their KEX Engine, the same engine they used for the System Shock: Enhanced Edition and work to make sure that the co-operative play features are better implemented.

 It was originally also planned that a virtual reality version of the game would release alongside the Enhanced Edition; however, it was internally scrapped midway through development, for unknown reasons.
 The VR version would have used gameplay features that were introduced with Half-Life: Alyx, and would have also been capable of cross-platform play with players on other platforms than VR.

-In 2025, the port was renamed "System Shock 2: 25th Anniversary Remaster".
+In 2025, the port was renamed System Shock 2: 25th Anniversary Remaster.
 It was originally planned to be released on June 26, 2025 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S simultaneously but Nightdive ran into unforeseen issues with the version for consoles and delayed the consoles release date for July 10.
 No further issues occurred, and the console versions launched successfully on that date.
+On June 3, 2026, a Nintendo Switch 2 edition of the remaster was released as a free upgrade from the Switch version, which included higher resolution models, cross-platform play support, and bonus materials.